2maz/slurm-monitor/README.md

 Note, that there is no cross-compilation support at the moment.
 So the build is always targeting the architecture the program runs on.

-One the binary has been installed on the target system run it with:
+Once the binary has been installed on the target system run it with:

 ```
     slurm-monitor probe --host my-kafka-broker